 No matter what you choose to do, spending this worthwhile time together is sure to create special holiday memories, as well as begin a new tradition together.

 Want to change up some traditions?
-Couples all bring their own childhood traditions, but it’s also fun to create new ones.
+While we each bring our own childhood and past traditions to the table, it’s also fun to create new ones.